 1. A medical condition, which in the opinion of the investigator, would put the subject at an unacceptable safety risk 2.
-History of severe hypoglycemia (as defined in Section 11.3.3) in the past 6 months 3.
-History of Diabetic Ketoacidosis (DKA) (as defined in Section 11.3.4) in the past 6 months, unrelated to an intercurrent illness, infusion set failure or initial diagnosis 4.
+History of severe hypoglycemia (as defined in Section 12.3.3) in the past 6 months

+3. History of DKA (as defined in Section 12.3.4) in the past 6 months, unrelated to an intercurrent illness, infusion set failure or initial diagnosis 4.
 Diagnosed with sickle cell disease 5.
 Diagnosed with hemophilia or any other bleeding disorders 6.
 Plans to receive blood transfusion over the course of the study 7.
 Currently diagnosed with anorexia nervosa or bulimia 8.
 Acute or chronic kidney disease (e.g. estimated GFR < 45) or currently on hemodialysis 9.
 History of adrenal insufficiency 10.
-Has taken oral or injectable steroids within the past 8 weeks or plans to take oral or injectable steroids during the course of the study 11.
+Has taken oral or injectable steroids within the past 8-weeks or plans to take oral or injectable steroids during the course of the study 11.
 Unable to tolerate adhesive tape or has any unresolved skin condition in the area of sensor or pump placement 12.
-Use of insulin other than U-100 insulin intended for use in the pump 13.
+Plans to use insulin other than U-100 insulin intended for use in the study device during the course of the study 13.
 Use of non-insulin anti-diabetic medication other than metformin (e.g. GLP1 agonist, SGLT2 inhibitor, DPP-4 inhibitor, pramlintide) 14.
-Current or known history of coronary artery disease that is not stable with medical management, including unstable angina, or angina that prevents moderate exercise despite medical management, or a history of myocardial infarction, percutaneous coronary intervention, or coronary artery bypass grafting within the previous 12 months.
+Current or known history of coronary artery disease that is not stable with medical management, including unstable angina, or angina that prevents moderate exercise despite medical management, or a history of myocardial infarction, percutaneous coronary intervention, or coronary artery bypass grafting within the previous 12-months.
 15. For subjects > 50 years old or with diabetes duration > 20 years, abnormal electrocardiogram consistent with increased risk of arrhythmia, ischemia, or prolonged QTc interval (> 450 ms) 16.
 Thyroid Stimulating Hormone (TSH) is outside of normal range with clinical signs of hypothyroidism or hyperthyroidism 17.
 Pregnant or lactating, or is a woman of childbearing potential and not on acceptable form of birth control (acceptable includes abstinence, condoms, oral/injectable contraceptives, IUD or implant) 18.
-Participation in another clinical study using an investigational drug or device within the preceding 30-days or intends to participate during the study period 19.
+Participation in another clinical study using an investigational drug or device other than the Omnipod HorizonTM Automated Glucose Control System within the preceding 30-days or intends to participate during the study period 19.
 Unable to follow clinical protocol for the duration of the study or is otherwise deemed unacceptable to participate in the study per the investigator's clinical judgment